Frederick Haines: Military career

-Born the son of Gregory Haines, a commissariat officer, and Harriet Haines (née Eldridge), Haines was educated at Midhurst Grammar School and the Royal Military College, Sandhurst before being commissioned into the 4th Regiment of Foot on 21 June 1839.
+Born on the 10 August 1819 in the Parsonage House, Kirdford, Sussex, the youngest of four children of Gregory Haines, a commissariat officer, and Harriet Haines (née Eldridge), Haines was educated at Midhurst Grammar School and the Royal Military College, Sandhurst before being commissioned into the 4th Regiment of Foot on 21 June 1839.
 He was promoted to lieutenant on 15 December 1840 and appointed aide-de-camp to General Sir Hugh Gough (his eldest brother's father-in-law) in 1843.
 Haines took part in the Battle of Mudki in December 1845 and the Battle of Ferozeshah (where he was severely wounded) in December 1845 during the First Anglo-Sikh War.
 Promoted to captain in the 10th Regiment of Foot on 16 May 1846, he exchanged to the 21st Royal North British Fusiliers on 31 March 1847 and then fought at the Battle of Ramnagar in November 1848, the Battle of Chillianwala in January 1849 and the Battle of Gujrat in February 1849 during the Second Anglo-Sikh War before being promoted to brevet major on 7 June 1849 and to brevet lieutenant colonel on 2 August 1850.

 Haines served in the Crimean War taking part in the Battle of Alma in September 1854, the Battle of Balaclava in October 1854 and the Battle of Inkerman in November 1854, where as the senior officer, he held an important barrier on the post road guarding the approach to the 2nd Division camp for six hours.

 Returning to England, Haines became assistant adjutant-general at Aldershot Command in February 1855 and, having been promoted to the substantive rank of lieutenant colonel on 24 April 1855 and to brevet colonel on 18 December 1855, he became military secretary to the Commander-in-Chief, Madras Army in India in June 1856 retaining that role through the Indian Rebellion in 1857.
 He became Commanding Officer of the 8th Regiment of Foot in the United Kingdom in October 1859 and Deputy Adjutant-General in Ireland in June 1862 before being given command of a brigade in Ireland with the temporary rank of brigadier-general in March 1864.